-If I manage to achieve a state in which I make 75,000$ in a year, using ABC2 Economics with only 10% toward each account, I could channel 7500$ toward my business and marketing expenses, 7500$ to my governmental and environmental protection organizations, 7500$ to charitable endeavors, and 52,500$ toward creating the art of my life.
+If I manage to achieve a state in which I make 75,000$ in a year, using ABC2 Economics with only 10% toward each account, I could channel 7500$ toward my business and marketing expenses, 7500$ to my citizenry and environmental resilience organizations, 7500$ to charitable endeavors and social profit organizations, and 52,500$ toward creating the art of my life.
 Or I could also adjust the flow of the channels to see economic growth expand as I would like to see it expand.

 Perhaps I would like to see my business opportunities flourish more.
 I could channel a greater percentage in that direction so that I would have 10,000$ or 20,000$ go toward those expenses and only channel 50,000$ or 40,000$ into my Artistry account.
 Or maybe I’d like to give more to charity and increase my giving from 10% of my economic energy to 20% or 50%.